 How does life insurance handle suicidal death?

-Life insurance coverage does pay out for suicide.
+Life insurance policy does pay out for suicide.
 However, there is one exception that you need to bear in mind.

 Should the policyholder commits suicide during the first two years of their new policy, insurance companies will reject paying death benefits to the family.